Know Your Knife

 MEAT CLEAVER

 This heavy and stout knife is rectangular in design, almost resembling a hatchet.
 It is very thick with a broad edge angle.
-Not to be confused with a Chinese Chefs Knife, which does not have enough strength to withstand heavy strikes on bone, cartilage, and cutting boards.
+Not to be confused with a Chinese Chef Knife, which does not have enough strength to withstand heavy strikes on bone, cartilage, and cutting boards.
 A Meat Cleaver is a fantastic tool for taking apart chicken, separating animal bones, mincing beef or pork for hand-chopped burgers or dumplings, and even cleaving very hard root vegetables, & squash.

 A Scimitar is a large, curved butcher's knife.
 Primarily used for removing fat caps, trimming silver skin, and portioning large cuts of meat into smaller sizes.